2022-23 Residence Life Handbook

 The guidelines in this handbook have been established to ensure the rights and privileges of each member of the residence hall community.
 Those mutual considerations that must be made when living in a residence hall will help to promote a healthy and comfortable environment for everyone.

-If you have any questions relating to this handbook or the living conditions in the halls, please feel free to discuss the situation with your Resident Assistant or Residence Hall Supervisor.
+If you have any questions relating to this handbook or the living conditions in the halls, please feel free to discuss the situation with your Resident Assistant (RA) or residence hall supervisor.
 If they cannot answer your questions, contact Erica Ashbacher, the Director of Student Life.

 This handbook will serve as your guide to the services, facilities, policies, and procedures of the halls.
 It is important that you read it and become familiar with its contents.